bgiesing/brandongiesing.com/content/wallpaper-collection.md

 - Check It Collection: Based on Cartoon Network's Check It colors.
 Includes Check It Material and Check It Glass (Glass is what I use for CosiCast as the outro and branding!)
 - Nextbit Collection: Based on the colors of the Nextbit Robin.
 Includes the winning #Robinwall Contest entry, Fiery Nights, and a remixed version called Vivid Nights.

-<p class="note">Sometimes I'll add new wallpapers to the collection!
-If you previously bought it, let me know your order number and I'll see if you are eligible to get the new additions for no extra cost!</p>
+> Sometimes I'll add new wallpapers to the collection!
+If you previously bought it, let me know your order number and I'll see if you are eligible to get the new additions for no extra cost!

 ## The Charities
 I'll donate 50% of all Gumroad sales (after processing fees) to the EFF and Wikipedia Foundation (half to each).
 I'll be doing this once a month or so depending on how big each purchase is (cause I have to do it manually and smaller purchases are harder to divide to donate) and then post proofs here so you guys know I'm actually doing it.